Stranger than Fiction (Bad Religion song): Single release

 There is a 10" one-sided picture disc promo with the crossbuster symbol of which Dragnet only released 1,000 copies (also has Individual).
 There's a promo CD single which explains that "the talents of BR have been acknowledged by several critically noted scribes, including British music watchdogs NME and Melody Maker, as well as Rolling Stone, Spin, the Los Angeles Times and Chicago Tribune, Playboy and Village Voice among many others. (...) truly, nothing compares to the sheer power of BR live".
 It also has a sticker with a quotation from Charles M. Young: "true believer punks from L.A., Bad Religion have mastered its art form, creating defiant, burning music...".

-The German single has "Leaders and Followers" (which appears as a bonus track on the Japanese version of the Stranger Than Fiction album, it also is included on the Clerks Original Soundtrack) and "Mediocrity", and all the European dates for the STF Tour (including a mistake; it says Zurich is in the Czech Republic).
+The German single has "Leaders and Followers" (which appears as a bonus track on the Japanese version of the Stranger Than Fiction album; it is also included on the Clerks Original Soundtrack) and "Mediocrity", and all the European dates for the STF Tour.